LuminiaDev/Lumi-Vanilla-Palettes/README.md

 # Lumi Vanilla Pelettes
-This repository contains vanilla palettes for custom blocks for the Lumi core.
+This repository contains vanilla palettes for custom blocks for the Lumi server software.

 All palettes are taken from the repository: [CloudburstMC/Data](https://github.com/CloudburstMC/Data)